A Complete Guide to SMS Short Codes

 Consumers must opt in to receive messages from a brand by sending a keyword to its short code number.
 These are often automated SMS messages and part of a marketing sequence.

-One good thing about SMS short codes is they allow you to send messages quickly and at scale (approximately 100 messages per second).
+- Send messages at scale.
+Short codes allow you to send messages quickly and at scale (approximately 100 messages per second), helping you reach hundreds or thousands of recipients at relatively low cost.

 Types of SMS Short Code and Other Company Numbers